Combine your visit to the Gallagher Stadium with a look around Kent’s county town. Sightseeing or shopping – there’s something for everyone.

 Maidstone boasts more than 700 shops, two major shopping centres, a boutique style arcade and more than 75 cafes and fine restaurants.
 Other attractions include the Hazlitt Arts Centre and Maidstone Museum.

 Situated in the town centre between Maidstone East Station and Maidstone Museum, it provide an oasis of calm in contrast to the bustling shopping streets.
 The Victorian bandstand is the venue for the band season on Sunday afternoons during the summer, as well as other events throughout the year.

 An open air shopping centre built on the site of a Victorian brewery.
-It boasts 50 new shops including House of Fraser, Oasis, Zara, HMV and Ernest Jones, as well as restaurants and a 800-space car park. www.fremlinwalk.co.uk
+It boasts 50 shops including House of Fraser, H&M, HMV, River Island and Zara, as well as restaurants and a 800-space car park. www.fremlinwalk.co.uk

 Hazlitt Arts Centre

 The centre offers a varied programme from popular music and famous names to drama and children’s shows throughout the year. http://www.hazlittartscentre.co.uk/

 Set within an Elizabethan manor house, the museum houses special collections of medieval, English and European art and artefacts, Victoriana, Roman and saxon finds and natural history, including Maidstone’s dinosaur. www.museum.maidstone.gov.uk

 A boutique shopping centre jam-packed with independent shops and restaurants. www.royalstararcade.com

 Maidstone is one of the biggest towns in the south east.
 Alongside the shopping centres are a series of shopping streets.
 Week Street has some of the biggest retail names, as does the High Street.
 There are the historic Bank Street, Gabriels Hill and Market Buildings, and not forgetting Earl Street which boasts a number of bars and restaurants.

 The Mall Maidstone